India acts to repair reputation as drugs exporter

 "The U.S. is the biggest market for us.
 We are dealing with a lot of care.
 We want to fight these issues head on," said Gupta, also executive director at Medicamen, which supplies anti-malarials and other drugs to over 80 countries.

-The FDA has also issued import alerts - allowing the FDA to automatically detain products - to more than 20 Indian facilities since January 2013 on quality concerns, including plants of Ranbaxy, India's top drugmaker, and Sun Pharmaceuticals Industries Ltd.
+The FDA has also issued import alerts - allowing the FDA to automatically detain products - to more than 20 Indian facilities since January 2013 on quality concerns, including plants of Ranbaxy, India's top drugmaker, and Sun Pharmaceuticals Industries Ltd (SUN.NS).

 That has hurt India's reputation as a supplier of safe, affordable drugs.
 Exports grew by just 2.6 percent in the 2013/14 fiscal year ending in March to $15.04 billion.
 Two years ago, the growth rate was 23 percent.